skyfire-e/PATac/README.md

 7. User-friendly calibration of game [x;y] into ADB [x;y].
 8. All settings stored in .json files in script folder.
 9. Automatic ADB source configure.
+10. On-fly offset changes with hotkeys for better clicking accuracy.

 <br>